AlphaSerpentis/Discord-Brewer/terms_of_service.md

 For a detailed description, go [here](https://github.com/AlphaSerpentis/Discord-Brewer/blob/main/privacy.md) for the Privacy Policy page

 Data collected by the bot is used to provide its services and improve the bot.
 We do not sell your data to third parties.
 Data shared externally is only to Discord and OpenAI, and is only used to provide the bot's services.

+### Deletion of Data
+Data pertaining to guilds are automatically deleted if the bot is removed from the server.

+Additionally, you may request for your data to be deleted by contacting us at [contact@alphaserpentis.dev](mailto:contact@alphaserpentis.dev).
+Please provide the following information in your request:
+- User/Guild ID(s) to be deleted from our records

+We will notify you when we've completed your request.
+Do note that if the bot is still in your guild(s), some data will be recollected to keep serving your guild(s).

 ## Contact Us